open-automaton/automaton/README.md

 <table><tr><td colspan="3">

-`automaton` definitions can be used from the command line, from your own code *or* from a GUI (Soon™).
+`automaton` definitions can be used in whatever context they are needed: from the command line, your own code *or* from a GUI (Soon™).
 </td></tr><tr><td valign="top">
 <details><summary> In Code </summary><p>